OpenGlobalMind/old-ogm-wiki/OGM Operations/OGM Tiles/OGM Tile - Krav.md

 Automate process of turning fresh episode's raw files into more usable production artifacts.
 Raw files include video, audio and text.
 We know this project is done when it measurably improves the process of publishing calls, getting as close to full automation as practicable now.

+Inputs:

+- call recording artifacts (mp4, m4a, txt) in Zoom account

+Outputs:

+- video and episode metadata goes to YouTube Studio
+- audio and episode metadata goes to Anchor.fm
+- audio gets machine transcribed via one of Otter, AWS, GCP, Descript, etc. Highly desired to identify speakers by zoom name.
+- transcript, zoom chat, and call metadata go to the episode web page (web hosted on Google Sites)

+For parts that are not practicably automatable in this phase, create a text or markdown or Google Keep checklist for a human to finish.

 ## Resource Requirements

 _what (people, money, things) are needed to accomplish this project? where do they come from?_